JerryDot/Lecture-Notes/Feminism and Philosophy/F&P-L2.md

 Last week's summary:
 Beauvoir's account of feminism is insufficiently intersectional.
 Intersectionality has become a mainstream idea and issue.

-Eg in Trudeau's defence after blackface.
+Eg intersectionality referenced in Trudeau's defence after blackface.
 Did he demonstrate an understanding of intersectionality though?

-When thinking abou tt he history important to distinguish between the concept of intersectionality and the word.
-Brought into being by Kimberly Penshaw in 1989.
+When thinking about the history important to distinguish between the concept of intersectionality and the word.
+Brought into being by Kimberle Crenshaw in 1989.
 The idea predates the word however.
 She drew on an established tradition amongst feminists who had wanted to reveal the ways that white feminism excluded non-white perspectives.

 She's beautiful when she's angry - documentary of some of the history

 The history looks white; but that does not mean there was not significant actions being taken by non-white feminists radical or not.
 They may have been more likely to get involved in anti-racist groups instead.
 At the same time they fought for feminist justice as well as racist and class-based justice.

 ## 1974
-a black lesbian group ...
-River Collective formed in Boston (including Barbara Smith)
+a black lesbian group Combahee River Collective formed in Boston (including Barbara Smith)

 ## 1977
-Black Feminist statement from collective - worth reading and still relevant today.
+Black Feminist statement from Combahee River collective - worth reading and still relevant today.
 Explained the history of the collective.
 Offended by the marginalisation on race and class issues by white feminists.
 Not enough to stitch together an anti-racist politics with a feminist politics with a queer-friendly stance.
 Class politics with its dyadic structure was also lacking.
 Wanted to combine the movements in some new and powerful way.
 Integrated politics/analysis/practice.
 Based on the premise that the racist/sexist etc systems are interlocking.
 Claim that it is continuous with the history of anti-racist activism/tradition.
 They had a shared awareness of how their sexual and racial identities combined to make their struggle *unique*.
 It is the outgrowth of decades of struggle etc. Crucial feminist gesture of personal experience to other groups.
 This focusing on our own oppression is... comes from our own identity rather than focusing to end someone else's oppressions.

 First recorded use of term identity politics.
 They see the promise of emancipation for all as the natural extension.
 If black women were free then it would entail all people to be free.
 Would involve the dismantling all the systems of oppression from gender to sexual orientation etc.